-September 20th, 2010
+20 September 2010

-The press release announcing that chief executive Eric Daniels has finally taken the hint and will retire within a year, gives the impression the American’s seven years at the helm have been an unqualified success.
+The press release announcing that chief executive Eric Daniels will retire within a year gives the impression the American’s seven years at the helm have been an unqualified success.

 “The successful integration of [Lloyds TSB and HBOS] and the sooner than expected return to profitability of the enlarged Lloyds Banking Group are testament to his disciplined and vigorous leadership … It is to Eric’s credit that Lloyds is in such an excellent position for the next phase of its development.

 “I have seen first-hand and value greatly the considerable management, banking and organisational expertise Eric has brought to Lloyds as chief executive.
 On a personal note I shall miss an outstanding colleague, his passion for the group and his commitment to its customers and employees.”

-Thankfully, the Financial Times’ Lex column has made a good job of demolishing this claptrap, highlighting the catalogue of failures that has characterised Daniels’ stewardship of Lloyds, with an emphasis on the wholesale massacre of shareholder value he’s overseen since he pushed through the HBOS acquisition in September 2008.
-Here’s what Lex had to say about that:-
+Thankfully, the Financial Times’ Lex column has made a good job of demolishing this, highlighting the catalogue of failures on Daniels’ watch, with an emphasis on the wholesale massacre of shareholder value he’s overseen since he pushed through the HBOS acquisition in September 2008.
+Here’s what Lex had to say about that: “For shareholders counting the cost of Daniels’ tenure as chief executive of Lloyds, the astonishing thing is that there was nary a word of remorse …

-For shareholders counting the cost of Daniels’ tenure as chief executive of Lloyds, the astonishing thing is that there was nary a word of remorse … Never mind that Mr Daniels helped perpetrate Lloyds’ reckless acquisition of HBOS in September 2008, or that he swallowed the last prime minister’s baseless competition waiver promise.
+“Never mind that Mr Daniels helped perpetrate Lloyds’ reckless acquisition of HBOS in September 2008, or that he swallowed the last prime minister’s baseless competition waiver promise.
 Never mind that Lloyds then had to be rescued by UK taxpayers, who now own 41% of the bank.
 Never mind that they and other investors had to cough up £13.5bn in last November’s cash call, equivalent to almost 1% of UK output.

 Mr Daniels’ pre-crisis achievements … pale in comparison to his bad crisis judgment.
 There has been a post-HBOS return to profitability in the first half.
-But falling bad loan charges on HBOS’ parlous loan book did most of the work.
+But falling bad loan charges on HBOS’ parlous loan book did most of the work.”

-“In public he has never once let his nicotine-cured teak veneer slip.
+Also in the FT, Andrew Hill has written a classic Lombard piece about the announcement that Daniels is making himself scarce.
+Andrew writes: “In public he has never once let his nicotine-cured teak veneer slip.
 Even the description of his stately retirement plans maintains the fiction that he has ridden the black horse in a straight line from 2003 to the presentation of a gold watch sometime in 2011.”

-Until August, Daniels believed he could call the government’s bluff and persuade it to prolong the scheme, according to Simon Nixon in the Wall Street Journal.
-But since a rude awakening from BoE governor Sir Meryn King last month, Daniels has been having to play catch-up.
+Daniels has also blotted his copybook with his dilatory approach to replacing the £160bn or so it receives in state-subsidized funding through the Bank of England’s Special Liquidity Scheme and related schemes.
+Until August, Daniels believed he could call the government’s bluff and persuade it to prolong the SLS, according to Simon Nixon in the Wall Street Journal.
+But since a rude awakening from Bank of England governor Sir Meryn King last month, Daniels has been having to play catch-up.
 But he has been discovering that reasonably priced replacement funding from private sector sources is hard to find.

 I tend to agree with Peter Thal Larsen that Lloyds urgently needs to find a credible replacement leader.
 In his Breaking Views column, Thal Larsen says the bank must, as a matter of urgency, appoint someone with the credibility to “square up” to the UK’s banking commission (which could well break up Lloyds/HBOS, which was always an oligopolistic construct) and remove the UK government from its share register.